Threat Model

 • Network guard (invarlock.security) denies outbound sockets by default; network use must be opted into per command.

-• Strict configuration and report validation (invarlock doctor, invarlock verify) to detect misconfiguration and schema drift.
+• Strict configuration and report validation (invarlock doctor, invarlock verify) to detect misconfiguration, schema drift, and runtime provenance mismatches.

 • report fields for seeds, windowing, dataset/tokenizer hashes, and guard telemetry so reviewers can audit the assurance evidence.